cmrust/configure-hadoop-raspi/README.md

 This will run the command `uptime` on all 3 nodes.

 For the sake of clarity, I'll refrain from pasting the loop at each step but instead just the single commands.

-Run all of these next steps on all of the nodes.

 Update the system